bakhshalipour/RTL-Simulator/README.md

 # RTL-Simulator

-Register Transfer Language (RTL) is a kind of intermediate representation (IR) that is used as an architecture-neutral assembly language.
+Register Transfer Language (RTL) is a kind of intermediate representation that is used as an architecture-neutral assembly language.

 This software provides simulation, debugging, and generating synthesizable HDL code for an RTL specification.
 All RT operations are supported.
 The software offers a rich GUI and is quite easy-to-use.
 Meanwhile, it is slightly slow, as the performance is not the primary consideration of this project.